Making The Most Out of Your Next Flight: Less Is Always More

 Also, don’t forget to bring some snacks with you.
 Some fast foods that the airplanes offer may not serve you well.
 Pack your crackers, nuts, or raw veggies.

 You should also buy a portable phone charger.
-Therefore, you can enjoy your movies and lyrics in-flight.
+Therefore, you can enjoy your movies and lyrics in flight.
 You can also download some games that don’t require the internet to play.
-You can also use the TVs or wall socket in the airports to charge your phone on the stopovers.
+You can also use the TVs or wall sockets in the airports to charge your phone during stopovers.

-Don’t forget to carry a face moisturizer and lip balm.
-You can apply it at necessary intervals if the need arises.
+Don’t forget to bring face moisturizer and lip balm.
+You can apply for it at necessary intervals if the need arises.

 If you want some good sleep while on board, invest in high-quality sleep collars.
 These products are better than the standard neck travel pillows that you get in the market.